 Do your homework

-Research policies or guidelines may apply to your proposed development or site.
+Research policies or guidelines that may apply to your proposed development or site.
 Check if your proposal meets these requirements.

 Talk to a design professional or planning consultant.
 This is particularly important for large or complex proposals.

 You may need a land surveyor to record the dimensions, slope and conditions of your site and surrounding area.
 It is important that this occurs early in the process.

 - prepare plans of your proposal to scale

 - think about what vegetation needs to be protected when you landscape your proposed development

 - prepare a site description if required, to illustrate the characteristics of the site and surrounding area